Discount Sale

 Using eCommerce Platforms: If you’re selling products online, many e-commerce platforms (like Shopify, WooCommerce) offer integrated shipping label creation.
 You can generate labels directly from your order management system.

-Using software and tools: You can also design and create labels using word processing software or specialized shipping label software.
+Using Software and Tools: You can also design and create labels using word processing software or specialized shipping label software.
 You will have to input recipient and sender details, package information, and carrier specifications, and then print the label.
 Additionally, various eCommerce platforms offer a range of add-ons for creating shipping labels.

 Each method has its advantages and may vary based on your needs, the volume of shipments, and the level of integration you require.